-In the company where I worked before, I set up a labor union.
-Incidentally, I set up the union without knowing what a labor union was or how to set it up at all.
+In the company where I worked I ended up setting up a labor union.
+At the time, I didn’t even know what a labor union was, let alone how to set one up.

-Personally, I think it would be a good idea for any company to have a labor union.
-Not all unions work, and just because they exist doesn’t mean they can solve everything.
-However, the relationship between the company and the individual is often unbalanced, and even if you are unhappy with a change or decision made by the company, you may not have the opportunity to voice your opinion as an equal.
-Labor unions are legally guaranteed to allow workers to discuss such positions and opinions with their employers on an equal basis.
+Personally, I think it’s a good idea for all companies to have a labor union.
+Not every union does all that it should, and their mere existence doesn’t mean that they would solve every problem a worker might have.
+But I think the balance of power between the company and the individual is too often weighted much more on the side of the company, and if you are unhappy with a decision or change made, you likely won’t find a chance to voice your opinion as an equal, and sometimes not at all.
+A labor union legally guarantees that workers are allowed to discuss such things with their employers on an equal basis.

 [Views on Unions]

-There are many sites that say starting a union is actually easy, but it’s actually quite hard.
-If you have two or more workers, you can start a union, but in reality, getting a majority of employees or more involved is a key factor that changes the amount of influence you have.
-At the time, there were probably about 70 employees who were not in management positions.
-I remember it was quite difficult to talk to all of them and communicate our intentions and objectives.
+There are many sites that say starting a union is actually easy, but in my experience it’s actually quite hard.
+Technically speaking, if you have two or more workers you can start a union, but you need a majority of employees to be a part of the union to actually have any bargaining power with the company.
+When I was creating the Union at my old job, there were 70 or so employees not in management positions.
+I remember it was quite difficult to talk to all of them and communicate our intentions and objectives with the union.

 [What is a good environment to work in?]

-It may sound like an entirely legitimate thing to say, but the larger the organization, the more different people will be working in it.
-When that happens, it’s impossible for everyone to be facing the same direction.
-Forcing them to face the same direction is like an army, and without coercion, it seems difficult.
-And it is the role of so-called managers to manage and motivate people to work together, not by forcing them to look in different directions, but by managing and motivating them to work together for different reasons, and that is what they are paid a lot of money for.
+This may sound obvious, but the larger the organization, the more different types of people will work there.
+Naturally, everyone has different hopes, goals, things that they want out of their time working in the company.
+To me, forcing everyone to work toward exactly what the company wishes them to not only is difficult, but doing so turns the structure of the company into something more akin to an army than a workplace.
+It is the role of these so-called managers to manage and motivate people to work together, not through forcing them bend to their wills but by managing and motivating them to work together for different reasons.
+This is what they are paid a lot of money to do.
 Forcing an individual employee to “look in the same direction as the company” feels like an abandonment of that “management job” and an oppressive disregard for diversity.